Originally posted at Satellite

 The core problem here is the monolithic nature of these social networks, not their size per se.
-The solution is decentralization, 1 making it impossible for there to be a large monolithic network thus discouraging any form of universal group-think, for there will be no such universal group.
+One solution is decentralization, 1 making it impossible for there to be a large monolithic network thus discouraging any form of universal group-think, for there will be no such universal group.

 It is time we humans (i.e., each of us individuals) let go of the idea of “humanity” (i.e., as a “group”); decentralized social networks today have a fantastic opportunity to play their technological role in it.

-Networks to look forward to
+Decentralized networks to look forward to:

 See also

-- Similar ideas
+Similar ideas

 - Big Tech censorship likely brought forward decentralized tech